 The hand kiss

 Act like a true gent and kiss your partner on the hand.
-This pose looks like a frame from a Disney movie and is definitely worth sampling.
+This wedding pose looks like a frame from a Disney movie and is definitely worth sampling.

 Share an intimate moment and stand with your foreheads touching and your eyes closed.
 This looks great close-up and faraway.

 The opposite views